trustoverip/tswg-did-method-webs-specification/spec/privacy_considerations.md

 two modes of communication, direct mode and indirect mode.
 Direct mode allows for pairwise (n-wise as well) relationships that can be used to establish private relationships.

-TODO: link to KERI docs for additional information regarding prefix generation and for a comparison between Direct and Indirect modes.
+See the KERI specification for [more information about secure bindings and prefix derivation](https://trustoverip.github.io/tswg-keri-specification/#keris-secure-bindings)

 ### Secondary Use